 Before the bridge finally opened to traffic in 1937, the city held a Pedestrian Day –which resulted in over 15,000 people per hour crossing the bridge on foot.

-Today, visitors can walk or bike across the bridge during daytime hours.
+Today, visitors can walk or bike across the bridge during daytime hours, one of the most romantic things to do in San Francisco.
 The Golden Gate Bridge Visitor Area near the south tower is a great place to stop by to learn more about the history of the bridge and its construction.

 If you’re here for photo opportunities, the best view of the bridge is from the Battery Spencer overlook, a high vantage point and the site of an old military battery.